 Looking to change medical specialties?
 There are thousands of physicians who consider it, and many who have successfully transitioned to alternative fields.
-However, whether you’re already a specialist looking to change fields, or a general practitioner looking to pursue a specialization, it can be a daunting experience.
+However, whether you’re a specialist looking to change fields, or a general practitioner pursuing a specialization, it can feel daunting.

-So, what are the best medical specialties to choose if you go ahead?
+So, what is the best way to consider different medical specialties?
 Unsurprisingly, there are no black-and-white answers.
 Sure, you could simply search for the highest paid specialty, google ‘what is the easiest doctor to become’, look for the role with the fewest hours, or plump for one of the least stressful medical specialties.
 But ultimately, the happiest doctors are those who weigh up a range of factors to gain the best overall work/life balance and job satisfaction.

-In this guide, we’ll outline a list of medical specialties with the best quality of life from various perspectives to help you make the right choice.
+In this guide, we’ll outline a list of medical specialties with the best quality of life from various perspectives so you can make the right choice for your goals.

 Do physicians change specialties?

 In short, yes.
-But is it easy?
-Not necessarily.
-It will likely require a significant sacrifice that may involve repeating residency, building up additional continuing medical education credits, moving location, or taking a pay cut for several years while you retrain.
+But it’s not that easy.
+It requires a significant sacrifice that may involve repeating residency, building up additional continuing medical education credits, moving, or taking a pay cut while you retrain.

 “Yes, I’ve thought about it, but not realistically so.
 Brief thoughts due to the hours of busy calls and lost compensation for the hours as an OB-GYN.
 But not seriously due to the length of training.”OBGYN, US.

-However, if you truly want a more satisfying career and are prepared to accept the sacrifices, pursuing a specialty or switching your specialty field can indeed be a reality.
+However, if you truly want a more satisfying career and are prepared to accept the sacrifices, pursuing a specialty or switching your specialty field can be done.

-It’s understandable that many physicians put their lack of job satisfaction down to current-day pressures in the healthcare system, hoping the landscape will improve once the sector finally returns to a more stable state in the wake of the COVID-19 pandemic.
-However, it’s always been the case that some physicians have craved change.
+Historically, there have always been groups of physicians who craved change.
 As far back as 2012, Forbes Magazine1 reported that only 41% of doctors would choose the same specialty again, given the option.
 In our more recent Sermo survey of 1,500 physicians, 35% said they have considered switching to another specialty.

 10 best medical specialties